will-bei/NBodyCUDA/README.md

 # Instructions for running host-side verification code
 Run the code
-Open command prompt and cd into the output directly where the generated images are kept Convert the images into a gif via the following command: ffmpeg -framerate 24 -i %05d.bmp cpuOut.gif
+    - Use HostSideNBody2.cpp, an updated version that has more accurate modelling and uses normal distribution initialization Open command prompt and cd into the output directly where the generated images are kept Convert the images into a gif via the following command: ffmpeg -framerate 25 -i %07d.bmp -c:v libx264 -r 50 cpuOut1.mp4
+    - Note: the resulting .mp4 file may not work on the default Windows media player, VLC player is recommended